oblac/jodd-site/doc/madvoc/2+actions.md

 ## Action class & action method

-Bare minimum for creating an action is putting annotations on POJO class and one of its methods:
+Bare minimum for creating an action is putting annotations on POJO class and one of its methods that is going to handle the action path request:

 ~~~~~ java
     @MadvocAction